 Courses Available

-• Responding to the Interface Awareness – ONLINE
+Responding to the Interface: Awareness

 This free, 10-hour, online training program is designed to provide fire fighters and company officers a basic understanding of safety, command and control, and strategy and tactics to use when defending structures from wildfires.
-Go to IAFF.org/online-learning-center to register for this course.

-• Responding to the Interface Train the Trainer
+Responding to the Interface: Train the Trainer

 The Train the Trainer program is a four-day (32-hour), grant-eligible class designed to train fire department instructors on how to deliver consistent, effective wildfire response training.
+The training is guided by subject-matter experts and delivered in the local jurisdiction.
 At the conclusion, fire fighters and company officers will have the ability to teach their fellow colleagues.
+For more information on grant funding for this course, visit iaff.org/grants.

-• IAFF’s Responding to the Interface Awareness online course
+IAFF’s Responding to the Interface Awareness online course

-• FEMA’s S-190 Introduction to Wildland Fire Behavior
+FEMA’s S-190 Introduction to Wildland Fire Behavior

-• FEMA’s S-130 Fire Fighter Training
+FEMA’s S-130 Fire Fighter Training (suggested)

 Current research on wildland and urban interface fires provides resources and data that can help fire fighters respond to these events, including: